Copyright © 2017 Federation of Students ~ Your Student Union.

 In Canada, education at all levels is viewed as a shared responsibility for all levels of government.
 Constitutionally, however, a great deal of power and duty is placed on the shoulders of the provinces.
 In turn, the Ontario government deals with issues such as teaching quality, student success, university finances, and student financial assistance.

-The Federation of Students is a member of the Ontario Undergraduate Student Alliance (OUSA), which includes seven other student associations from across the province.
+The Federation of Students is a member of the Ontario Undergraduate Student Alliance External Link (OUSA), which includes eight other student associations from across the province.

 The Feds VP Education works with OUSA to learn what issues are affecting students' access to a quality education such as tuition fees, ancillary fees, and more.
 OUSA conducts research to determine what the issues are, and organizes campaigns to advocate for its members.
 The findings are shared with government officials and organizations within Ontario.